-Historically, the review of pregnancy-associated death attributable to suicide, drug overdose, homicide, and unintentional injury in reports of maternal mortality in the U.S. MMRCs has been variable.54 Contemporary MMRCs review suicide and overdose as pregnancy-associated deaths more consistently with a growing awareness of their contribution to pregnancy-related deaths.18 In a state-specific analysis from the Maternal Mortality Review Committee in Colorado, up to 30% of pregnancy-associated deaths were drug-induced, defined as intentional or unintentional consumption of illicit substances or diverted medications leading to death.56 In both of these analyses, pregnancy-associated deaths due to suicide or drug-induced death were most often encountered after delivery, and were far more common than other causes of pregnancy-associated deaths 43 days to one year after the end of pregnancy.^{54,55,57} For those MMRCs that review deaths of this nature, a proportion of them are determined to be causally related to pregnancy, meeting the required evidence to deem mental health conditions as a leading cause of pregnancy-related death.
+Historically, the review of pregnancy-associated death attributable to suicide, drug overdose, homicide, and unintentional injury in reports of maternal mortality in the U.S. MMRCs has been variable.
+Contemporary MMRCs review suicide and overdose as pregnancy-associated deaths more consistently with a growing awareness of their contribution to pregnancy-related deaths.
+In a state-specific analysis from the Maternal Mortality Review Committee in Colorado, up to 30 percent of pregnancy-associated deaths were related to self-harm.
+In state-based analysis from Utah, 26 percent of maternal deaths were drug-induced, defined as intentional or unintentional consumption of illicit substances or diverted medications leading to death.
+In both of these analyses, pregnancy-associated deaths due to suicide or drug-induced death were most often encountered in the year postpartum and were far more common than other causes of pregnancy-associated deaths 43 days to one year after the end of pregnancy.
+S5,56,58 For those MMRCs that review deaths of this nature, a proportion of them are determined to be causally related to pregnancy, meeting the required evidence to deem mental health conditions as a leading cause of pregnancy-related death.

 Specifically, suicide has been considered a relatively rare event during the perinatal period; however, some mental disorders (e.g., postpartum depression, bipolar disorder, postpartum psychosis, etc.) have shown a higher risk of suicidal ideation, suicide attempt, or suicide.
-Suicides in the perinatal period are more likely to occur among women who: are less likely to be receiving any active treatment at the time of death, are of younger maternal age, are unpartnered as their relationship status, have unplanned pregnancies, are non-Caucasian, with shorter illness duration, preexisting, and/or current psychiatric diagnosis.
-Experiencing intimate partner violence, including emotional abuse, physical abuse, and/or sexual violence, is associated with suicidal thoughts during pregnancy and after childbirth.58 A complete screening of mothers' mental health should also take into account thoughts of suicide and thoughts about harming infants.
-Clinicians should carefully monitor and attempt early identification of related clinical manifestations, potential risk factors, and symptoms that raise alarm related to suicide.58
+Suicides in the perinatal period are more likely to occur among women who are or have the following: less likely to be receiving any active treatment at the time of death; of younger maternal age; unpartnered as their relationship status; unplanned pregnancies; non-Caucasian, with shorter illness duration, preexisting, and/or current psychiatric diagnosis.
+Experiencing intimate partner violence-including emotional abuse, physical abuse, and/or sexual violence-is associated with suicidal thoughts during pregnancy and after childbirth.59 A complete screening of mothers' mental health should also take into account thoughts of suicide and thoughts about harming infants.
+Clinicians should carefully monitor and attempt early identification of related clinical manifestations, potential risk factors, and symptoms that raise alarm related to suicide.59

-Intimate partner violence being a separate but related issue is defined as: physical or sexual violence, stalking, or psychological abuse by a spouse or a current or former partner.59 Though most forms are likely to be underreported, current estimates are that 40% of women experience some form of sexual violence over the course of their lives, and 20% experience physical violence from an intimate partner.
-The effects of this are typically aggravated in pregnancy, with an increased risk of poor pregnancy outcomes and an increase in pregnancy-associated mortality in the forms of homicide and suicide.60 Women who experience intimate partner violence are likely to have less control over contraceptive choices, and are more likely to have an unintended pregnancy.61 Unemployment, unplanned pregnancy, low level of partner education, and fear of partner are predictors for verbal abuse during pregnancy, while low education level in women, unplanned pregnancy, living with an unemployed partner, and experiencing two or more pregnancy-related health problems are associated with psychological abuse.62 Despite evidence that screening for intimate partner violence leads to interventions that reduce both depressive symptoms and violent episodes, screening rates remain low.63
+Intimate partner violence being a separate but related issue is defined as: physical or sexual violence, stalking, or psychological abuse by a spouse or a current or former partner.
+60 Though most forms are likely to be underreported, current estimates are that 40 percent of women experience some form of sexual violence over the course of their lives, and 20 percent experience physical violence from an intimate partner.
+The effects of this are typically aggravated in pregnancy, with an increased risk of poor pregnancy outcomes and an increase in pregnancy-associated mortality in the forms of homicide and suicide.61 Women who experience intimate partner violence are likely to have less control over contraceptive choices and are more likely to have an unintended pregnancy.62 Unemployment, unplanned pregnancy, low level of partner education, and fear of partner are predictors for verbal abuse during pregnancy, while low education level in women, unplanned pregnancy, living with an unemployed partner, and experiencing two or more pregnancy-related health problems are associated with psychological abuse.63 Despite evidence that screening for intimate partner violence leads to interventions that reduce both depressive symptoms and violent episodes, screening rates remain low.64